Editorial: Connecting Hearts Globally

 Numerous non-profit organizations around the globe are dedicated to addressing this critical need through various humanitarian efforts.
 However, these dedicated groups often operate independently, leading to piecemeal and duplicated efforts and an overall diminished capacity to maximize patient care delivery – a crucial aspect of our collective moral and fiscal responsibility.

-Coordination efforts for the GHN initiative will be spearheaded by a patient-centric, smartphone-enabled mobile application with worldwide reach.
-This platform will serve as a beacon of hope for CHD patients and their families, with multilingual accessibility to integrate global efforts.
+This conference succeeded in bringing together the congenital heart disease community under a shared vision and common purpose.
+Coordination efforts for the GHN initiative will be spearheaded by a patient-centric, smartphone-enabled mobile application with worldwide reach (created by Techunion Software, Cincinnati, OH).
+This online platform will ultimately serve as a beacon of hope for all CHD patients and their families.
+The app’s multilingual accessibility will further facilitate integration of piecemeal efforts across many countries within the GHN.

 Patents: None.